blentz100/awesome-podcast-episodes/README.md

 I've been meaning to start keep a list of my favorite podcast episodes as I hear them, so here goes.
 Starting with...

+### JS Party - Episode 206 - Frontend Feud: React Advanced Edition
+JS Party surveyed 100 Javascript Developers and used that as the basis to play a Family Feud type game - FrontEnd fued.
+My biggest takeaway for new developers - “What’s the first thing you do when your code doesn’t work right?” - Number one answer was console.log.
+If you are not using console.log regularly - you should be! https://changelog.com/jsparty/206

 ### How to Speak by Patrick Winston - MIT OpenCourseWare

 Required watching before you give any kind of talk at a conference or other technical talk.
 Incredible talk.